A small remark on small-dimensional normed barrelled spaces

 and finally

 Using the latter inequality for every $m\in\N$, we get

 which finishes the proof of the proposition. \end{proof}

 \begin{theorem} Assume that $A$ is a subset of an infinite-dimensional Banach space $E$ such that the space $\spn A$ is barrelled.
-Then, $|A|\ge\cov(\nN)$. \end{theorem} \begin{proof} The proof is the same as of \cite[Theorem 4.10]{BS24}, so we only sketch it very briefly for the sake of completeness.
+Then, $|A|\ge\cov(\nN)$. \end{theorem} \begin{proof} The proof is the same as of \cite[Theorem 4.9]{BS24}, so for the sake of completeness we only sketch it.